Family Limitation (Boardwalk Empire): Plot

-An emboldened Margaret moves into Nucky's home, and even quits her job at the dress shop after getting belittled by Lucy, mocking her as a brainless tart whom Nucky will eventually grow bored of.
-Nucky invites her to join him for a magic show later that evening, but when Mayor Hague asks him to dinner so that the two men can discuss politics and the road financing bill, he blows her off without a second thought.
+An emboldened Margaret moves in with Nucky, and quits her job at the dress shop after getting belittled by Lucy.
+Nucky invites Margaret to join him for a magic show later that evening, but when Mayor Hague asks him to dinner so that the two men can discuss politics and the road funding bill, he blows her off without a second thought.
 Margaret then learns from one of her neighbors, Annabelle, that it isn't unusual for a powerful man in Atlantic City to keep a "concubine" in his household.

-Eli brings in Luciano and roughs him up; despite Luciano arguing that he knows nothing about the theft, Nucky sends him away with a warning not to mess with his people.
-Van Alden's superiors refuse to give him the resources to build a case against Nucky for lack of evidence, and reprimand him for being lax in his duties as a Bureau agent.
+Eli brings in Luciano and roughs him up; despite Luciano arguing that he knows nothing about the robbery, Nucky sends him away with a warning not to mess with his people.
+Meanwhile, Van Alden's superiors refuse to give him the resources to build a case against Nucky for lack of evidence, and reprimand him for being lax in his duties as a Bureau of Prohibition agent.
 That night, while going through Margaret's records, he finds a photograph of a 16-year-old Margaret in her immigration file.
 He then performs self-mortification with a leather strap from his suitcase to cure himself of his lust for her.